ramseymcgrath/PCILeechFWGenerator/site/donor-info-template.md

 ### Getting Help

 - Check existing templates for examples
-- Use `--with-comments` flag for field explanations
+- Use the template validation methods for field explanations
 - Consult device datasheets for capability details
 - Ask in community forums for device-specific guidance